Pyrex Model Numbers, Shapes & Sizes

 479 - 3 Qt Mixing Bowl

-Mixing bowls with a distinctive substantial base were part of the Hearth Group product line.
-They were sold individually rather than in sets.
+Mixing bowls with a distinctive substantial base were part of the Hearth Group product line, with Brittany Blue & Federal Eagle.
+The bowls were sold individually rather than in sets.
 Both sizes also exist in clear Pyrex.

 471 - 1 pt Cinderella Casserole (500 ml) - Lid: 470 or 20.